saadi710/saadi710/README.md

 If you're looking to implement AI in your business or need an AI engineer for your project, feel free to reach out.

 Fun Facts:
-- I'm a sports enthusiast who enjoys Football, MMA, and Formula 1
+- I'm a sports enthusiast
 - Passionate about turning complex business challenges into simple AI-powered solutions
 - Always eager to explore new technologies and methodologies in the AI space